Pagsibol: Release and promotion

 SB19 begun teasing a comeback in March, with a caption, "What is Coming?".
 On June 30, the group posted a poster featuring the record's title and their logo.
 A week after, the release date has been revealed accompanied with a pre-save link.
 They also announced a postponement of their upcoming concert.
-A release scheduler was posted on July 14, 2021.The track list was shown a day after that featured the two released singles "What? and "Mapa", promotional single "Ikako", and three more songs.
+A release scheduler was posted on July 14, 2021.The tracklist was shown a day after that featured the two released singles "What? and "Mapa", promotional single "Ikako", and three more songs.
 Concept photos were dropped for 6 days and the highlight medley was released a day before the release.
-Hours before the release, SB19 guested in Rolling Stone's Twitch stream and iHeartRadio to promote the extended play, "Pagsibol".
+Hours before the release, SB19 guested in a livestream on Twitch by the American magazine Rolling Stone, as well as on iHeartRadio to promote their extended play.
 It was released on streaming and digital platforms on July 22, 2021.
-A lyric video for "Bazinga" was then uploaded on YouTube on the same day.
+A lyric video for "Bazinga" was uploaded on YouTube on the same day.

 The group has partnered with Spotify Philippines with a campaign that "showcases Pinoy pride and tells the story of SB19’s latest EP through audio and visual art".
-They collaborated with six Filipino visual artists to design jeepneys inspired by the six tracks on "Pagsibol".
+They collaborated with six Filipino visual artists to design jeepneys inspired by the six tracks on Pagsibol.

-In January 2022, SB19 launched premium merchandise line inspired by record-breaking EP, "Pagsibol".
-The exclusive merch line was conceptualized and produced by Sony Music Philippines, SB19, and ShowBT.
-Given SB19's status as one of the biggest and most awarded boybands in Asia, the team wanted to bring the same big-caliber treatment that fans of international.
+In January 2022, SB19 launched premium merchandise line inspired by Pagsibol.
+The exclusive merchandise was conceptualized and produced by Sony Music Philippines, SB19, and ShowBT.
 SB19's Justin De Dios serves as a co-creative director for the project, pitching in his input for all the studies and acting as liaison for the rest of the members when it comes to creative decisions.